 What else are we going to do?

 We will be using a variety of methods to understand the experiences and key issues facing international students.
-This includes a survey of international students that we intend to use to adapt our Know Your Rights (KYR) guide and inform our advocacy work in this area.
+We have launched a survey with the report, to measure how helpful the handbook and other Know Your Rights materials are, as well as providing space for students to let us know any areas that are missing or lacking.
 We encourage international students to reach out to us concerning issues they or their peers have faced.

-You can find more work and comments regarding international students here.
+You can find previous work and comments regarding international students here.